icrichmond/OdonataConnectivity/README.md

 # Lack of connectivity around stormwater ponds impacts Odonate abundance and species richness

-Manuscript in preparation for submission to Urban Ecosystems
+Manuscript in preparation for submission to Landscape Ecology

 - Authors